Reviews You Can Rely On

 Hand Pumps

-These models are pretty durable in general until they get clogged.
+These models are generally durable until they become clogged.
 The MSR Guardian is the most durable and maintenance-free backpacking water purification system we tested, and we'd trust it anywhere.
-It auto cleans, even in turbid water, offering the best reliability in terms of hand pumps.
+It auto-cleans, even in turbid water, offering the best reliability among hand pumps.
 It can also be frozen, unlike any other hand pump system.
-The MSR MiniWorks EX is another reliable hand pump that uses a ceramic-carbon core that can easily be serviced.
-Unfortunately, it does require a lot of maintenance to keep it working well (lots of scrubbing), but it can be fixed in the field, which is a bonus.
+The MSR MiniWorks EX is another reliable hand pump with a ceramic-carbon core that can be easily serviced.
+Unfortunately, it requires a lot of maintenance to keep it working well (lots of scrubbing), but it can be repaired in the field, which is a bonus.

 backpacking water filter - a look at the ultra-reliable and easy to maintain msr miniworks ex...